NOMYAN/node_express/README.md

-# The repo was created to test node.js API.
+# The repo was created to test node.js API using express.js